 I recently stopped in Darkesville (now in West Virginia) to look around.
 For the casual observer, there is little to distinguish the village from more modern development along the road (Route 11).
-Even the state historic marker appears to be missing.
-I wasn’t able to find General Darke’s Headquarters, though I was later able to find its apparent location on a map.
+The state historic marker appears to be missing and I wasn’t able to find General Darke’s Headquarters, though I was later able to find its apparent location on a map.

 Things improved for Slaughter and his neighbors from there.
 This can be seen in a letter his old 8th Virginia commander Colonel Abraham Bowman (who moved to Kentucky in 1779) sent home on October 10, 1784.
 Bowman wrote to a brother that "General Clark has laid off a town on the other side of the Ohio, opposite the falls, at the mouth of Silver creek, and is building a saw and grist mill there."
 This was Clarksville, in Clark County, Indiana.
 The same year, Slaughter was elected to the Virginia legislature.
 In 1792 Kentucky became its own state.

 (Revised and updated, December 22, 2019 and June 15, 2022.)